-- Giving a reprimand or verbal warning, reminding the student of the responsibility to behave; or - Assigning a "time-out" or other appropriate consequence, when the student is encouraged to reflect on his/her behaviour. - Assigning a detention, which is to be served during lunch break or after school at the teacher's discretion; and/or arranging for a parent conference.
+- Speak to the student and give a verbal warning, reminding the student of the responsibility to behave; or - Assigning a "time-out" or other appropriate consequence, when the student is encouraged to reflect on his/her behaviour.

+• arranging for a parent conference.

-The teacher will always notify parents of disciplinary measures and continue to work with the parent and student toward the best learning environment for all.
+The teacher will always notify parents of disciplinary measures through Managebac and continue to work with the parent and student toward the best learning environment for all.

-For multiple or serious violations of school rules, students may be referred to the Principal or Director whose discretion shall determine the type of discipline most suitable to correct the situation and guide the student.
+For multiple or serious violations of school rules, students may be referred to the Principal or Director, through the use of Reflection Ticket, whose discretion shall determine the type of discipline most suitable to correct the situation and guide the student.
 The Principal/Director may:

-- Place the student on probation with a specific behavioural and/or academic contract; or - Assign special work detail after school for a specified number of days; or - Suspend the student from school for a specified number of days; or - Recommend expulsion of the student to the Director of the school.
+- Place the student on probation with a Behavioural Report Card; and/or - Assign special work detail after school for a specified number of days; or - Suspend the student from school for a specified number of days; or - Recommend expulsion of the student to the Director of the school.